 - Allergen Awareness: If you hold certifications related to allergen awareness, emphasize your ability to cater to diverse dietary needs.

-Incorporating these essential skills and certifications into your restaurant server resume not only showcases your expertise but also underscores your commitment to delivering exceptional dining experiences and continuous professional development.
+Incorporating these hard skills, soft skills, and certifications into your restaurant server resume not only showcases your expertise but also underscores your commitment to delivering exceptional dining experiences and continuous professional development.